-- What the process of construction of psychometric instruments is and how it is carried out.
-Elaboration, analysis, validation and scoring. - What the analysis and evaluation of existing psychometric instruments is and how it is performed.
-Adaptation of tests. - What an adequate use of the psychometric instruments is and how it is carried out.
-Selection, management, analysis, interpretation and report writing.
+- 1. What are the different ways of measuring psychological variables through scales, questionnaires, surveys, and tests. - 2.
+What the process of construction of psychometric instruments is and how it is carried out: Elaboration, analysis, validation and scoring. - 3.
+What the analysis and evaluation of existing psychometric instruments is and how it is performed: precision (reliability, information), and usefulness for the intended purpose (validity).
+The analysis will be carried out considering the main existing test theories: Classical Test Theory and Item Response Theory. - 4.
+What is test adaptation and how the process of adaptation should be carried out. - 5.
+What an adequate use of the psychometric instruments is and how it is carried out.
+Selection, management, analysis, interpretation, report writing. and deontological aspects of test use.